dbw7/m3-one-click-demo/readmes/vbmh-README.md

 ```
 IP_ADDR=$(ifconfig | grep "bond0: " -A 1 | awk '/inet / {print $2}')
 ```
+- This grep command is specific to the network configuration typically found on an Equinix server, on other environments you will need to manually add your ip address to the `IP_ADDR` variable for future commands.

 Grab the mac addresses and Sushy-Tools IDs of the virtual machines and save in variables
 ```